bradynichols/terrapin-heat-transfer-modeling/README.md

 finalmodel.ipynb - The final model + code used to generate the last few graphs

 Thank you for checking out the GitHub for this project.
 Have a great day!

+# Note: This repository was initially submitted for a science fair.
+I'll be putting together a better release and demonstration of this project eventually.